Getting Into Top Engineering Colleges

 Step 3: Submit your online application by the due date.

 Engineering applicants can choose from several reputable application services, but only use ones that your school has suggested.
 Apply early instead of late.
 Most schools use a rolling application system, thus the earlier your application is received by the school, the better your chances are of being accepted.
-Along with the electronic application, begin the school’s supplemental application.
+Along with the electronic application, begin preparing for the school’s supplemental application.

 Step 4: Prepare for your interview.

 To find out if you might be contacted for an interview, keep an eye on your application.
-Spend some time getting ready for it.
+Spend ample time getting ready for it.
 The admissions committee will have the chance to evaluate how well you fit into the program during your interview.

 Two people talking to a student for a letter of recommendation.